edmondchensj/cancer-research/README.md

 ### 3. Build LDA Model
 * Run `python code/build_models.py`

-### 4. Preliminary Visualization
+### 4a.
+Preliminary Visualization
+* Run `python code/visualize_models.py`
-* This outputs a coherence graph to select the optimum number of topics and a list of wordclouds that will be required for step 5.
+* This generates a coherence graph to select the optimum number of topics and a list of wordclouds that will be required for step 4b.
 The *helper_files* folder contains a .png file to mask wordclouds in a circle shape.
-* Run `python code/visualize_models.py`

-### 5. Postprocessing and final Visualization
+### 4b.
+Postprocessing and final Visualization
 * Run `python code/postprocess.py`
+* This generates two key charts that show the distribution and trends of each topic.

 ## Acknowledgements
 Data is provided by the US National Library of Medicine (NLM) via the PubMed database.
 The topic modeling library used is Gensim.